ubccr/xdmod/docs/configuration.md

 don't want to use this process and would prefer to manually create the databases, see the [Database Guide](databases.html).

-#### Acl Database Setup
-Will create the tables required by the Acl framework.
-This is done via execution of the script:
-  - bin/acl-xdmod-management.
-Should the table structures require additional changes after modifying the appropriate configuration files located in etc/etl/etl_tables.d/acls/xdmod/<table>.json this script should be executed to migrate the changes to the database.

-#### Acl Database Population
+#### Acl Database Setup / Population
-After the tables required for the Acl framework have been created two scripts will be executed to populate them.

-The first is:
-  - bin/acl-config

-this script validates and utilizes the information contained in the following
-files:
-  - etc/datawarehouse.json
-  - etc/datawarehouse.d/*.json
-  - etc/roles.json
-  - etc/roles.d/*.json
-  - etc/hierarchies.json
-  - etc/hierarchies.d/*.json

-The second script is:
-  - bin/acl-import

-this script executes a series of sql statements that are stored in etc/etl/etl_sql.d/acls/xdmod/\*.sql.
+This step will run immediately after you have setup the database that XDMoD will be using and does not require any additional input.
+It is responsible for creating and populating the tables required by the Acl framework.

+If you're XDMoD Installation requires modifications to the acl tables (etc/etl/etl_tables.d/acls/xdmod/<table>.json) then running this step again or the 'acl-config' bin script is required.

 ### Organization Settings